๐Ÿ›ก๏ธ Licensed & Insured NJ | ๐Ÿ† GAF Certified | 24/7 Emergency

 Lifespan vs. how long you'll stay โ€” the deciding question

 If we had to reduce the whole decision to one question, it's this: how long will you own the home?
 If the answer is "5โ€“12 years," asphalt almost always wins โ€” you'll never recoup metal's premium, and asphalt will easily outlast your ownership.
-If the answer is "this is our forever home" or "20+ years," metal's longer life and lower lifetime cost start to make real financial sense, and you get decades of not thinking about your roof.
+If the answer is "this is our forever home" or "decades," metal's longer life and lower lifetime cost start to make real financial sense, and you get decades of not thinking about your roof.
 Everything else โ€” snow shedding, wind resistance, energy savings โ€” is a tiebreaker on top of that core question.